Pizza stones are infamously fragile. What’s the best way to clean one? Here’s how to clean a pizza stone without cracking it.

 Why did my pizza stone crack?

 - Keep your stone in the oven at all times.
-This way it will be in the oven for the preheat and won’t undergo drastic temperature changes.
+This way it will be in the oven for the preheat and cool down, and won’t undergo drastic temperature changes.

 - Minimize handling.
 Moving the stone in and out of the oven can cause cracks.
-So do this as minimally as possible.
+Do this as minimally as possible.

 - Avoid submerging the stone in water or oiling it.
 Refer to “How to clean a pizza stone” above.